 This is the most romantic hotel in Cesky Krumlov, right in the middle of Cesky Krumlov’s historic center and a short walk to the castle.
 The hotel’s light and warm colors will surely put you in a great mood, and if that doesn’t work, a dish from the hotel’s in-house French restaurant and a massage will do the trick!

 Another perfect hotel in Cesky Krumlov is Hotel Arcadie, the perfect base from which to explore the old town’s most important landmarks.
 Within the hotel’s compound, you can enjoy an amazing Italian restaurant and an art gallery.
-This is a more affordable way to enjoy a romantic holiday – double rooms start at EUR 95/night.

 While Cesky Krumlov is best-known for architecture, history, and beer (being right next to the home of Budvar), families with kids of all ages would find lots of things to do in the old town.